neophyteKB/Profile/CoverLetter.md

 <br>

-As a Team Lead at Mutual Mobile (A Grid Dynamics Company), I do -
+As a Tech Lead at Mutual Mobile (A Grid Dynamics Company), I do -
 - Lead the team
 - Reviewing PRs
 - Manage the backlogs and scrum jobs